trondhindenes/code-index-mcp/README.md

 - **Cross-platform**: Works on macOS and Linux

 ## Installation

-### From MCP Registry (Recommended)

 This server is available on the [MCP Registry](https://registry.modelcontextprotocol.io/?q=trondhindenes%2Fcode-index).
-If you're using Claude Desktop or another MCP client that supports the registry, you can install it directly from there.

-### Download Pre-built Binary
+### Download Pre-built MCPB bundle (experimental)

 Download the appropriate `.mcpb` bundle for your platform from the [GitHub Releases](https://github.com/trondhindenes/code-index-mcp/releases) page: